engeir/hack-md-notes/cesm_lme_deconvolution.md

 Let us first have a look at one single ensemble member, without any processing, just the raw output from the model.
-Both the forcing and the temperature will have strong seasonal dependence, but it may still be useful as a check of the deconvolution algorithm.
+Both the forcing and the temperature will have strong seasonal dependence, but let us still see how the deconvolution algorithm performs with this.

 ![Forcing of ensemble 1 without averaging](<https://raw.githubusercontent.com/engeir/hack-md-notes/819f9dcb33ead0d409a80bcc386f4ceebd891dc3/assets/pic/deconv-cesm-lme/cesm_lme_deconvolution_ens1_nomean_forcing.png>